top of page

 (Minstrel Knights, Book 2)

-Rafèu gains entry to La Roque in the guise of a wandering minstrel to win his prickly lady’s love.
-Unfortunately, his plans are disrupted when a second and far less subtle suitor appears, one who lays siege not only to Eglantine’s heart but her chateau as well.
-Eglantine finds herself beset on all sides – by a charming French minstrel and a besieging English knight.
-But can either man win the lady’s battered heart?
+Unfortunately, Raf’s plans are disrupted when a second and far less subtle suitor appears, one who lays siege not only to Eglantine’s heart but her chateau too.
+Eglantine finds herself beset on both sides—by a charming French minstrel and a besieging English knight.
+But will the lady ever surrender?

 The Assassin and Her Knight high res.jpg